 Click here to check prices on new & used Mercedes turn signal switches (eBay link).

 Replace the turn signal switch.
 You can replace it with a used turn signal switch; no programming is required.
-Ensure that the new or used switch you install has the same part number as the existing switch.
+Ensure the new or used switch you install has the same part number as the existing one.
 To find the part number for your existing switch, call your Mercedes-Benz dealer parts department, provide them the VIN of your Mercedes-Benz, and they will identify the compatible part numbers.

 Once you have the part number for your turn signal switch, check the following listings to find a replacement turn signal switch for your Mercedes-Benz.